ipakuwal/colorization/README.md

 <img src ="https://github.com/ipakuwal/colorization/blob/main/updated_enhanced_colorizer.gif" width="900">

 # Result:
 We first start with a greyscale image which we colorize using Instance Colorization.
-Detailed instructions will be mentioned at the end of this description.
-Next, we take the colorized image, we use seam carving implementation to resize the image upto particular size.
+Next, we take the colorized image, we use seam carving implementation to resize the image uptoparticular size.
 For the demonstration purposes, we resized the image upto 60% of it's original size.
 In the end, we perform object removal technique as seen in the above gif, person in the image at the start of the gif disappears towards the end.

 <!-- # [CVPR 2020] Instance-aware Image Colorization